-When you or a loved one has sustained serious injuries as a result of an accident, it’s important that you know your rights and responsibilities, to help bring justice for your suffering and compensation for your pain.
+When you or a loved one has been injured in an accident, it’s important that you know your rights and responsibilities to help bring justice for your suffering and compensation to your pain.
 The team of personal injury professionals at Murphy & Pressentin can help you recover monetary compensation for the losses to you and your family.
-We also bring you the following information on serious injury claims.

 The carnage from accidents on our roads and highways is a major source of death and injury in the United States.
-In 2013, 32,719 people lost their lives on our roads and 2,310,000 were injured in motor vehicle traffic crashes.
+In 2017, 2.35 million people were injured or disabled in crashes on U.S. roadways.

-Serious Injuriescan have a catastrophic effect on the injured person and their family.
-They can be life threatening and in many cases will result in a permanent change to someone’s quality of life.
-Many people who sustain serious injuries in a motor vehicle accident, face a future where they require medical care and 24 hour support for ordinary activities of daily living, at least while their injuries mend.
-This places a great deal of burden upon them and their family and causes a great deal of distress.
+Serious injuries can have a catastrophic effect on the injured person and their family.
+The injuries can be life threatening and in many cases will result in a permanent change to someone’s quality of life.
+Many people who sustain serious injuries in a motor vehicle accident face a future where they require medical care and 24 hour support for ordinary activities of daily living, at least while their injuries mend.
+This places a great deal of burden upon them and their family and can cause a great deal of distress.

-Negligent Driving is the cause of most serious injury claims.
+Negligent driving is the cause of most serious injury claims.
 Most of these cases are brought against people who cause accidental injuries while driving carelessly.
 Examples of careless driving include running a red light, driving at unsafe speeds, or using a cell phone instead of watching the road.
-A negligent driver’s automobile liability insurance will cover claims made up to the policy limits.
+A negligent drivers automobile liability insurance will cover claims made up to the policy limits.
 Some driver’s have additional insurance (such as umbrella coverage provided by a homeowner’s policy) that can also be used to pay compensation for a loss caused by negligent driving.
-The experienced injury professionals at Murphy & Pressentin will be able to conduct an investigation to locate any additional policies or sources of compensation.
+The experienced injury professionals at Murphy & Pressentin conduct investigations to locate any additional policies or sources of compensation.